 The city also serves as the gateway to Kenai Fjords National Park.
 Created in 1980, Kenai Fjords spreads over 587,000 acres and is crowned by the massive Harding Ice Field from which countless tidewater glaciers pour down into coastal fjords.
 The impressive landscape and an abundance of marine wildlife make the park a major tourist attraction.
 Many visitors take a day cruise along the coast south of Seward to watch glaciers calve into the sea and spot seals, sea lions, and whales.
 Taking a cruise is the best option for admiring and photographing wildlife in Seward, and we can highly recommend this activity.
 Another popular attraction in Kenai Fjords National Park is Exit Glacier, which lies just north of town.

 Seward has a large charter fishing fleet that is well developed to take visitors out into Resurrection Bay and further for some of the best angling of any Kenai Peninsula port.
 The main catch is silver salmon that start to appear in July in large schools to feed on candlefish in preparation for the spawning runs at the end of August.
-Other species of interesting to anglers are king salmon and halibut.
+Other species of interest to anglers are king salmon and halibut.

 Like many towns in Southcentral Alaska, Seward began a new era of history in 1964 after the Good Friday Earthquake caused fires and tidal waves that destroyed 90 percent of the town.

 Kenai Peninsula – Is there hope for Hope?

 It’s strange.
 No one is here.
 Complete emptiness.
 All the shops and the bar are locked.
 The first days of September – the beginning of winter, the start of the winter season.
 Everything is closed.
-We were a bit disappointed with the emptiness of the town Hope we came to see.
+We were a bit disappointed with the emptiness of the town Hope we came to see it.
 Even the famous cafe is closed.
 Surrounded by snowcapped mountains and panoramic views of Turnagain Arm, the quaint and historic village of Hope is less than a two-hour drive from Alaska’s largest city, Anchorage, yet a world away.

 The community is made up of log cabins, gold rush-era relics, and 148 residents, but we met only one person.